ziglang/glibc-abi-tool/README.md

 Set of Unsized Inclusions:
   - uleb128 (u64) set of targets this inclusion applies to (1 << INDEX_IN_TARGET_LIST)
-    - last inclusion is indicated if 1 << 63 bit is set in target bitset
   - u8 index of glibc library this inclusion applies to
+    - last inclusion is indicated if 1 << 7 bit is set in library index
   - [N]u8 set of glibc versions this inclusion applies to.
 MSB set indicates last.

 Set of Sized Inclusions:
   - uleb128 (u64) set of targets this inclusion applies to (1 << INDEX_IN_TARGET_LIST)
-    - last inclusion is indicated if 1 << 63 bit is set in target bitset
   - u16 object size
   - u8 index of glibc library this inclusion applies to
+    - last inclusion is indicated if 1 << 7 bit is set in library index
   - [N]u8 set of glibc versions this inclusion applies to.
 MSB set indicates last.